PauloGomesNatixis/python-trainning/docker/exam.md

 A Dockerfile is:

-a) A file that contains the instructions to run a Docker container
-b) A file that contains the instructions to build a Docker image
+a) A file that contains the instructions to run a Docker container b)x A file that contains the instructions to build a Docker image
 c) A file that contains the instructions to build a Docker container
 d) A file that contains the instructions to run a Docker image